kyma-project/cli/docs/gen-docs/kyma.md

 ## Synopsis

 Kyma is a flexible and easy way to connect and extend enterprise applications in a cloud-native world.
-Kyma CLI allows you to install, test, and manage Kyma.
+Kyma CLI allows you to install and manage Kyma.